CorneliusWalters/Arch_Dev_Env/README.md

     ```bash
     sudo locale-gen
     ```
+4.  modify below lines in "~/.config/zsh/.zshrc":
+    ```
+    # Force UTF-8 locale settings for compatibility with nvim and other tools
+    export LANG=en_ZA.UTF-8
+    export LC_ALL=en_ZA.UTF-8

+    ```
-4. Log out and back in, or restart your WSL instance for changes to take effect.
+5. Log out and back in, or restart your WSL instance for changes to take effect, and source "~/.config/zsh/.zshrc".

-### 5. Post-Installation Steps
+### 6. Post-Installation Steps

 1.  **Logout and Log back in:** For all shell and configuration changes (like default Zsh shell, paths, etc.) to take full effect, you should close your current WSL terminal and open a new one.
 2.  **Neovim Plugin Installation:**